KacperGierycz/KacperGierycz/README.md

   14. flyway/liquidbase Unknown

   <br>
-   Abstraction this is so common question I decide to memorize this beautiful sentence <br> *"In essence, the abstraction is preserving the information that is   relevant in a given context, and forgetting information that is irrelevant in that context"* <br> - John V. Guttag <br><br>
+   Abstraction is a common question, so I decided to memorize this beautiful sentence: <br> *"In essence, the abstraction is preserving the information that is   relevant in a given context, and forgetting information that is irrelevant in that context"* <br> - John V. Guttag <br><br>
-  Well according to this I'm on a quest to get into these concepts and understand them at least to the level of my current understanding of computer science.
+  Inspired by this, I am on a quest to delve into these concepts and understand them at least to the level of my current knowledge in computer science.
+The areas I need to focus on the most are Clean Code, Agile, and SOLID principles.

-  The things that I have to press the most are Clean Code, Agile, SOLID The SOLID there is an L and D that I have to leave for later But S single responsibility, O open for extension close for modification, I interface segregation
+Regarding SOLID, I will leave the Liskov Substitution Principle (L) and Dependency Inversion Principle (D) for later.
+For now, I am concentrating on:

+S: Single Responsibility Principle
+O: Open/Closed Principle
+I: Interface Segregation Principle
-  Clean Code now general rules:
+For Clean Code, here are some general rules:

-  Let Your code be easy to READ and understand make an introduction give general concepts and let it introduce what will go to happen Use descriptive names for methods and classes
+Ensure your code is easy to read and understand.
+Provide an introduction with general concepts to set the stage for what follows.
+Use descriptive names for methods and classes.
-  If the method is too long try to extract part into another method there is much more to this
+If a method is too long, try to extract parts into separate methods.
+There is much more to this, but these are the foundational guidelines I am focusing on.

   Agile
   This has a great name everyone would like this name being their quality lol